orchid-initiative/laelia-store/README.md

 ### General Information
 - Want to learn more about the project's scope and objectives?
 Check out the [project charter](documentation/PROJECT_CHARTER.md).
-- Have questions or feedback?
-Join the discussion on our GitHub Discussions page.
-Or, you can use the GitHub issues page to report bugs and request new features.
 - [Google Drive folder](https://drive.google.com/drive/folders/1RSMfueIwE9t6M8qAwO20V-5aRF5Ytv6a) (access required)
 - Slack channel: #online-store